 Nine years after graduating, I am back at Admin B, this time to meet Russel Botman, theologian, former UDF activist and Stellenbosch University’s first black rector.

-“You can’t shy away from it. sokkiejol culture.
-Even at functions in residences the black students don’t participate because at huisdanse [house dances] the white guys will anyway dance with the white girls and then the others would ask: ‘Why am I here?’”
+“You can’t shy away from it.
+We have here a 7de Laan, rugby and sokkiejol culture.
+Even at functions in residences the black students don’t participate because at huisdanse [house dances] the white guys will anyway dance with the white girls and then the others would ask: ‘Why am I here?'”

 I head to the Neelsie Student Centre, the recreational heart of campus life.
 Back then it was full of coloured students playing klawerjas (a card game) and dominoes on wooden benches in a corner called District Six, while the white students would sit at the café tables and eat overpriced sandwiches and drink fancy coffees.